micahwoods/micahwoods.github.io/_posts/2018-01-09-turfgrass-twitter-analysis.md

 The code I used is in the [turf_twitter_2017](http://www.asianturfgrass.com/turf_twitter_2017/) repository on GitHub, so you can see exactly what I did.

-The 6,271 accounts I studied as "turf twitter" in this analysis were selected with these rules:
+The 6,271 accounts I studied as "turf twitter" in this analysis were selected using these criteria.

-Following at least one of seven turf scientists.
-I wanted to study accounts that are interested in new developments in turfgrass, and I figured that almost everyone interested in that would be following one of these accounts.
+First, I got the list of followers of seven turf scientists.
+I wanted to study accounts that are interested in new developments in turfgrass, and I figured that almost everyone interested in that topic would be following at least one of these accounts.

 ```r
 # get id of accounts following